What are coping statements?

 Verbalizing your coping statements can help you calm down and stay in control.
 They offer reassurance that you can make it through any difficult period.

-Thomas A. Richards, Ph.D., Psychologist, says “put a stop to the thoughts that lead to anxiety, and to replace those thoughts with realistic, rational thoughts.”
+Thomas A. Richards, Ph.D., Psychologist, says “put a stop to the thoughts that lead to anxiety, and replace those thoughts with realistic, rational thoughts.”

 First, use thought stoppage.
 Be gentle but firm about it.